kismetwireless/kismet-docs/devel/rest/015-logins_and_sessions.md

 * Results \\
         `HTTP 200` is returned if the password set was successful. \\
         `HTTP 406` NOT ACCEPTABLE is returned if the server password is set in the global configuration. \\
-        HTTP error is returned if the password set was unsuccessful. \\
+        HTTP error is returned if the password set was unsuccessful.
-        A HTTP login will be prompted if the initial password has already been set and a valid session is not present.

 * Notes \\
 Setting the initial password does not require a login.
 Subsequent attempts to change the login and password *will* require a valid login session for the current password value, and will not invalidate any current login sessions. \\